whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - Why Don't More People Stand Together.md

-## Chapter 10: Why Don't People Stand Together?
+## Chapter 11: Why Don't More People Stand Together?

 A human culture is a living organism.
 And just like a tree or lion or ant colony, a human culture can become injured.